-- assigning responsibilities for adherence to the council’s policies and procedures
+- assigning responsibilities for adherence to the council’s policies and procedures; and

-- ensuring that complaints from the public or from the Information Commissioner’s Office are dealt with promptly and appropriately
+- ensuring that complaints from the public or from the ICO are dealt with promptly and appropriately

 All staff with line management or supervisory responsibilities

-Managers and supervisors are responsible for ensuring that staff under their control who process personal data in any way:
+Managers and supervisors are responsible for ensuring that their staff who process personal data in any way:

 - are made aware of the council’s policies and procedures relating to personal information